In this article I want to address the following topics:

 You can identify 2 forms of feedback: Negative and Positive.
 Of those two, which is the most prominent?

 Most of us will say negative feedback.
 Most of us get more negative feedback than positive feedback or praise.
 Agree?

 Well for most (if not all) feminine cultures (e.g. Netherlands and Nordic countries), positive feedback is seen as implicit, while explicit positive feedback is seen as suspicious.
 So if I am too explicit with my positive feedback to a Dutchman, (s)he will think there is something wrong with me and/or that I want something from him or her.

-In addition, from a Feminine cultures’ perspective, giving someone too explicit (and too much) positive feedback might result in the receiver actually thinking he or she “is someone“.
-In feminine cultures, you are not supposed to stick out or think that you are better than other.
+In addition, from a Feminine culture’s perspective, giving someone too explicit (and too much) positive feedback might result in the receiver actually thinking he or she “is someone“.
+In feminine cultures, you are not supposed to stick out or think that you are better than others.

 In more Masculine cultures (particularly Anglo-Saxon countries) it is much more expected to receive also positive feedback.

-My advice during a cultural awareness training to feminine cultures is to put a post-it note next to their computer reminding them to give positive feedback more explicitly to more masculine cultures.
+My advice during a cultural awareness training for feminine cultures is to put a post-it note next to their computer reminding them to give positive feedback more explicitly to more masculine cultures.

 Goal Setting versus Growing Insight

 Another example of Masculinity and Femininity is goal setting versus growing insight.
 Goal setting is a more Masculine trait, while so-called Growing Insight is much more a Feminine trait.
 This Growing Insight also supports the cultural need to seek consensus rather than to be (overly) decisive.